menu

 Because occupations involving physical labor dominate the local economy, Guffey is generally considered to be a blue-collar town.
 0.00% of the Guffey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Guffey is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Guffey who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Guffey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Guffey does not have a public transit system used by locals to get to and from work.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Guffey.
 100.00% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.